WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 #### Register Service
 Registers a service with an ArcGIS Online site.

+#### Portal Services Report
+Queries an ArcGIS Online/Portal for ArcGIS site to find all services that are being used in web maps then aggregates these in a CSV file.
+This tool needs to be run as an ArcGIS Online/Portal administrator.

 ## Features

 * Add a number of users to a site at once.
 * Setup a number of groups.
+* Automate the backup of a hosted feature service.
+* Find all service URLs being used by an organisation.

 ## Requirements

 * ArcGIS Online
 	* Create ArcGIS Online/Portal Group
+	* Download Feature Layer
+	* Register Service
+	* Portal Services Report

 * Portal for ArcGIS 10.2+
 	* Add Users to Portal for ArcGIS Site